SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 Unmatched "base" issues are closed as fixed.

 Unmatched "raw" issues are new.

+## Understanding Issue Backdating
+Once an issue has been determied to be "new", as described above, the next question is what date to give it.
+For instance, what if it has existed in code for a long time, but only found in the most recent analysis because new rules were added to the profile?
+Should this issue be given the date of the last change on its line, or the date of the analysis where it was first raised?
+That is, should it be backdated?
+If the date of the last change to the line is available (this requires [SCM integration](/analysis/scm-integration/)) then under certain circumstances, the issue will be backdated:

+* On first analysis of a project or branch
+* When the rule is new in the profile (a brand new rule activated or a rule that was deactivated and is now activated)
+* When the analyzer has just been upgraded (because rule implementations could be smarter now)
+* When the rule is external

+As a consequence, it is possible that backdating will keep newly raised issues out of the New Code Period.

 ## Automatic Issue Assignment
 ### For Bug, Vulnerability and Code Smell